zl101/bme590final/README.md

 # bme590final
+EH158 ZL101, Image Processing
-#How to Use
+##How to Use
-For a walkthrough of the application, please refer to the shareable link or to the notes
++For a walkthrough of the application, please refer to the shareable link or to the notes
-#To Run
+##To Run
 + Use Python 3, install requirements
 + Run python app.py to start up the app
-#Detailed Notes
+##Detailed Notes
 + First you enter a username in the field that says username
 + Then click set or create user
 + Then click add image, this will prompt you to select some images to be added